sandordargo/sandordargo.github.io/_drafts/in_progress/technical/rvalue-const-references.md

 ## Binding rules

-Given the abpve constraint, not surprisingly, the canonical signatures of the move assignment operator and of the move constructor use non-`const` rvalue references.
+Given the above constraint, not surprisingly, the canonical signatures of the move assignment operator and of the move constructor use non-`const` rvalue references.

-But that does't mean that `const T&&` doesn't exist.
+But that doesn't mean that `const T&&` doesn't exist.
 It does, it's syntactically completely valid.

 It's not simply syntactically valid, but the language has clear, well-defined binding rules for it.